-It can be challenging to manage debt of someone who has died in your family or close relative who has passed away as you would probably need to go through lots of paper work.
-You can also seek help from a debt advice service if you do not feel confident in dealing with problems of debt of your family member, relative or friend.https://acmecredit.co.uk/debt-problems-creditor-can-cant-do/
+It can be challenging to manage debts of someone who has died in your family or a close relative who has passed away as you would probably need to go through lots of paperwork.
+You can also seek help from a debt advice service if you do not feel confident in dealing with the problems of debt of your family member, relative or a friend.

-- Ways to pay off debt when someone die.
+- Ways to pay off debt when someone dies

-Check the paper work and make list of Credit Commitments
+Check the paperwork and make a list of Credit Commitments

-Go through their recent demand letters from creditors, and make a list of everything owed.https://acmecredit.co.uk/debt-solution-dmp-acme-credit/
+Go through the recent demand letters from creditors, and make a list of everything they owed.

 You would need to identify if there is any guarantor debt and inform them as the liability of the debt is to be borne by the guarantor.